fhamonic/melon/README.md

 ## Some code examples

-Iterate on the vertices in the order they are:
+Iterate on reachable vertices in the order of their distances from a source vertex:
 ```cpp
 #include "melon/algorithm/dijkstra.hpp"
 #include "melon/container/static_digraph.hpp"